Conference Organizing Committee

 Crista Lopes is a Professor in the School of Information and Computer Sciences at the University of California, Irvine.
 Prior to being in Academia, she worked at the Xerox Palo Alto Research Center (1995-2001).
 She is co-inventor of AOP (Aspect Oriented Programming), a programming technology featured in the MIT Technology Review (2001) as “one of the 10 emergent technologies that will change the world.”
 She also serves on the board of the Core Developers of OpenSimulator and is the creator of the Hypergrid protocol, which allows avatars to travel between Hypergrid-enabled OpenSimulator grids.

-Michael Cerquoni is a core developer for the OpenSimulator project and a board member on the Core Developers of OpenSimulator which governs the OpenSimulator project.
+Michael Cerquoni is a core developer for the OpenSimulator project.
 Michael has been involved with the OpenSimulator project since July of 2007 and is one of the original founders of OSgrid.
 His primary interest in OpenSimulator has been to improve the software by providing technical support and to foster communication between the core development team to debug and provide the most stable platform possible.

 Greeters & Moderators